 Background: Preterm babies are at risk for blood infection (sepsis) and/or gastrointestinal injury (necrotizing enterocolitis, or NEC).
 Many babies with sepsis or NEC die or develop long-term brain and lung injury despite treatment with antibiotics.
 Lactoferrin, a protein that is present in human milk, has been shown to be effective against infection when tested in animals and in the laboratory.
 Lactoferrin also enhances the ability of babies to fight infection.

-Study characteristics: Through literature searches updated to December 2016, we found six studies that enrolled 1041 preterm babies and tested the role of lactoferrin along with feeds.
-We also found large ongoing studies that may increase the strength of our findings when their results become available.
+Study characteristics: Through literature searches updated to 20 January 2020, we found 12 studies that enrolled 5425 preterm babies and tested the effects of lactoferrin given with feeds.
+We also found ongoing studies that may increase the strength of our findings when their results become available.

-Key results: Evidence of low quality suggests that oral lactoferrin with or without a probiotic decreases blood infection and NEC in preterm infants with no adverse effects.
+Key results: Lactoferrin given with feeds with or without a probiotic decreases blood infection including fungal infection in preterm infants with no adverse effects.
+Lactoferrin with probiotics, but not lactoferrin alone, decreases gastrointestinal injury.
 Clarification regarding dosing, duration, type of lactoferrin (human or bovine), and development of preterm babies is still needed.

 Lactoferrin, a normal component of human colostrum and milk, can enhance host defenses and may be effective for prevention of sepsis and necrotizing enterocolitis (NEC) in preterm neonates.

-Randomized controlled trials (RCTs) evaluating oral lactoferrin at any dose or duration to prevent sepsis or NEC in preterm neonates.
+In our search, we included randomized controlled trials (RCTs) evaluating enteral lactoferrin supplementation at any dose or duration to prevent sepsis or NEC in preterm neonates.